castacks/tartanair_tools/README.md

+# The dataset is back online!
-# We are now hosting the dataset on our own server at CMU.
+We are now hosting the dataset on our own server at CMU.
 The downloading speed might not be as fast as before.
 For researchers outside US, please consider using a good VPN.
-If anyone or research group is interested in hosting our dataset, please contact wenshanw@andrew.cmu.edu.
+If anyone or any research group is interested in hosting our dataset, please contact wenshanw@andrew.cmu.edu.

 # TartanAir dataset: AirSim Simulation Dataset for Simultaneous Localization and Mapping